Millipede Guide

 +

-Yes, millipedes require high moisture to survive.
-When trapped indoors in dry conditions, they often die within a few days.
+Yes, millipedes need moisture to live.
+In dry indoor conditions, they often die within a few days.

 What if I see millipedes after treatment?